 3. Had or currently have a permanent retainer; she recently took hers off.

 Gretchen Vonbrun’s said her friends call her “Ms. New York” because of how well she knows the city.
 The writer and sketcher said she considers herself a punk rocker.
 Vonbrun said she used to work at the doors of venues that hosted the B-52s, Siouxsie and the Banshees, and the Clash.
 This longtime New Yorker is pictured with Lucy, her dog.

 4. Unable to handle hot peppers well.

 Ancela Nastasi, a lawyer, was trying to hail down a cab when we met.
 I should have asked her why she was holding so many bouquets.

 5. Prefer Italian food over other kinds.

 East 6th Street

-Mona, who didn’t want to give her last name, had a stroke six years ago.
+Mona, who didn’t want to give her last name, said she had a stroke six years ago.
 It paralyzed the right side of her body, requiring her to use a wheelchair.
 Still, that hasn’t stopped her from going on walks, which she does often with the help of a cane.
-Unfortunately, the apartment she has lived in for decades does not have an elevator, so she has to climb down four flights of stairs.
+Unfortunately, the apartment Mona has lived in for decades does not have an elevator, so she has to climb down four flights of stairs.
 It’s the opening of the door, however, that prevents her from true independence, she said, though she has friends to help her with that.

 1. Visited Spain.

-2. Enjoy country and classical music.
+2. Enjoy country music and classical music.